-- (a) by the defending team, the kick shall be re-taken if a goal has not resulted - (b) by the attacking team other than by the player taking the kick, if a goal is scored it shall be dis-allowed and the kick re-taken. - (c) by the player taking the penalty kick, committed after the ball is in play, a player of the opposing team shall take an indirect free kick from the spot where the infringement occurred.
+- (a) by the defending team, the kick shall be retaken if a goal has not resulted - (b) by the attacking team other than by the player taking the kick, if a goal is scored it shall be disallowed and the kick retaken. - (c) by the player taking the penalty-kick, committed after the ball is in play, a player of the opposing team shall take an indirect free-kick from the spot where the infringement occurred.

 not blow his whistle for the offence by the goalkeeper, but await the result of the penalty-kick.
 The proper position of the goalkeeper is on the goal-line between the goal-posts.
-If the goalkeeper moves his feet after the blowing of the whistle but before the penalty-kick is taken and no goal is scored, the penalty-kick must be retaken.

-3 If a player of the defending side encroaches into the penalty area or within ten yards of the penalty mark before the ball has been kicked the Referee will not intervene.
-If a goal has been scored it shall be awarded.
+If the goalkeeper moves his feet after the blowing of the whistle but before the penalty-kick is taken and no goal is scored, the penalty-kick is being taken, a player of the defending side encroaches into the penalty-area, or within 10 yards of the penalty-mark, before the ball has been kicked, the Referee will not intervene.
+If a goal has been scored, it shall be allowed.
+The player shall be cautioned.

-4 If when a penalty kick is being taken the player taking the penalty kick is guilty of ungentlemanly conduct he shall be cautioned.
+4 If when a penalty-kick is being taken the player taking the penalty-kick is guilty of ungentlemanly conduct he shall be cautioned.
 If the kick has been taken and a goal has resulted it shall be retaken.

-5 If a colleague of the player taking the penalty-kick, encroaches into the penalty-area or within 10 yards of the penalty-mark before the ball is in play, and the ball rebounds into play from the goal-posts, crossbar or goalkeeper, the Refereee shall stop the game and caution the player at fault.
-The game shall be restarted by an indirect free-kick.
+5 If a colleague of the player taking the penalty-kick, encroaches into the penalty-area or within 10 yards of the penalty-mark before the ball is in play, he shall be cautioned.

+If the ball rebounds into play from the goal-posts, cross-bar, or goalkeeper, the referee shall stop the game and caution the player at fault.
+The game shall be restarted by an indirect free-kick taken by a player of the opposing team, from the place where the infringement occured.

 6 If a player or players of each side encroach into the penalty-area or within 10 yards of the penalty-mark before the ball is in play, the penalty-kick must be retaken.
+The players concerned shall be cautioned.

-- When a match is extended to allow a penalty-kick to be taken or retaken, the extension shall last until the moment that the penalty-kick has been completed, that is when: - (a) the ball goes direct into the goal.
-A goal is scored and the match ends the moment the ball passes wholly over the goal-line; - (b) the ball rebounds from either goalpost or cross-bar into goal.
-A goal is scored and the match ends the moment the ball passes wholly over the goal-line; - (c) the ball passes out of play outside the goal-posts or over the cross-bai.
-The match ends the moment that the ball passes beyond the boundary of the field of play; - (d) the ball strikes a goal-post or the crossbar and rebounds into play.
-The match is terminated at the moment the ball rebounds into play;
+7 When a match is extended to allow a penalty-kick to be taken or retaken, the extension shall last until the moment that the penalty-kick has been completed, that is when:

+- (a) the ball goes direct into the goal.
+A goal is scored and the match ends the moment the ball passes wholly over the goal-line; - (b) the ball rebounds from either goal-post or cross-bar into goal.
+A goal is scored and the match ends the moment the ball passes wholly over the goal-line; - (c) the ball passes out of play outside the goal-posts or over the cross-bar.
+The match ends the moment that the ball passes beyond the boundary of the field of play;